The former deputy head of the Presidential Administration of Yanukovych defended his own honor, dignity and business reputation in court.

 The court also rejected as evidence the Focus publication’s links to the Myrotvorets and Wikipedia websites, “since these resources are not an official, competent source and there are no relevant links in the controversial publications.”

 To summarize, the court found the information in the part where Andrei Portnov was mentioned unreliable and ordered the defendants to refute it.
-Also, the media and the public organization must pay the plaintiff 111.3 thousand UAH (each two publications and the Anti-Corruption Center) in the form of expenses for professional legal assistance.
+Also, the media and the public organization must pay the plaintiff 111.3 thousand UAH (2 publications and the Anti-Corruption Center each 37.1 thousand UAH) in the form of expenses for professional legal assistance.
 A total of 6.44 thousand UAH of court fees were also collected from the defendants.

 The decision of the Pechersky District Court can be appealed within 30 days.
 So far, none of the defendants to whom Portnov filed claims have publicly responded to the court decision.

-At the same time, according to the resource “War and Sanctions,” which is moderated by the National Agency for the Prevention of Corruption, two countries, the United States and Canada, applied personal sanctions to Andrei Portnov.
-In the official explanation of the US Treasury, quoted by the NAPC resource, it is noted that the former Deputy Head of the Presidential Administration during the Yanukovych era, Andrei Portnov, in 2019 “cultivated extensive ties with the judicial and law enforcement apparatus of Ukraine through bribery.”
+At the same time, according to the “War and Sanctions” resource, which is moderated by the National Agency for the Prevention of Corruption, two countries, the USA and Canada, applied personal sanctions to Andrei Portnov.
+In the official explanation of the US Treasury, citing the NAPC resource, it is noted that the former deputy head of the Presidential Administration during the time of Yanukovych, Andrei Portnov, in 2019 “cultivated broad ties with the judicial and law enforcement apparatus of Ukraine through bribery.”
 It is noted that Portnov “was reasonably accused” of using influence on judicial decisions in Ukraine, tried to gain control over the justice system, sought the appointment of people loyal to him to senior judicial positions, and also bribed court decisions.

 As Glavkom reported, in the spring of 2023, the Pechersky District Court of Kyiv fully satisfied the claim of the former deputy head of the Presidential Administration Viktor Yanukovych, lawyer Andrei Portnov, against a number of media outlets in the case of protection of honor, dignity and business reputation.
 Back in September 2020, Portnov went to court, demanding a refutation of information reports.
 In particular, it was about the fact that the editor-in-chief of the investigative journalism program “Schemes: Corruption in Details,” Natalya Sedletskaya, suspected Portnov of involvement in setting fire to the car of the film crew driver.
 The arson itself occurred on the night of August 17, 2020.